Please note that this article contains affiliate links, read disclosures here.

 Try a 7-day free trial of CBS All Access to binge watch a show.
 After the trial, it is $5.99/month (with ads) or $9.99/month (without ads).
 Check out my short list of shows/genres here, where I write about cutting cable.

-There are many alternatives to traditional cable, so take your pick.
 You can make this more productive by multi-tasking with some of the other areas on this list.

 Go to the most high-end mall in your area to window shop.
 Leave your cash at home if you’re easily tempted.
 This will entertain you and provide for some leisurely walking exercise.
 Get that Fitbit ready!